Vindair/CP317-W2018-G3/documents/Subby-Design.md

 8. **[Revision History](#8revisionhistory)**

 # 1. Introduction
-In the Design Phase, we consider the behaviour of the system and detail its design.
+In the Design Phase we consider the behaviour of the system and detail its design.
 Here, the software architecture is established, providing the framework of the various subsystems and the interaction between them.
 Building on the Analysis Phase, the Architecture Design introduces the corresponding interfaces of the predefined modules outlined in the previous phases.
 Additionally, this phase incorporates the Detailed Design which outlays the algorithms and data structures responsible for the operation of the product modules.

 ## 1.1.
 Purpose
 The Design Phase seeks to capture and document the specific data structures and workflows of the system in order to provide a detailed description of the project's design and automation.
-Once completed, the development team may proceed with a reliable forecast of the project’s time line and design in the Implementation Phase.
+Once completed, the development team may proceed with a reliable forecast of the project’s time line and design for the Implementation Phase.

 ## 1.2.
 Intended Audience
 The intended audience for Subby includes students in the Waterloo region who are either looking to sublet a place or are looking to rent their place out for a specified amount of time.

 ## 1.3.
 Product Scope
 The scope of Subby is driven by the need for a “one-stop shop” for Waterloo sublets.
-This will be done by creating, advertising and maintaining a sole website dedicated for finding and selling sublets.
+This will be done by creating, advertising and maintaining a sing website dedicated for finding and selling sublets.
 Achieving this will simplify an individual’s search to find a place for the school year while also aiding in an individual’s search for a renter.
 The finished product will be simple to use and easy to navigate through its various filters.

 ## 1.4.
 Referencing Documents
 * [Requirements Documentation for Subby](https://rawgit.com/Kuresov/CP317-W2018-G3/master/documents/Subby-Requirements.md.html)